The bonsai Mimosa created from Albizia julibrissin is a deciduous, temperate tree (not a tropical) of the Albizia genus in the family Leguminosae.

 Even though Albizia julibrissin is most often recognized as 'mimosa,' many other plants with compound leaves are often called mimosa.

 If you have one of these treasures, be sure to know the real name and learn about the care.
 It's important to remember they are cared for very differently.

-On another page of this site is the Leucaena "tropical mimosa bonsai."
+On another page is the Leucaena "tropical mimosa bonsai."

 There is also a page on the compound leaf Tamarind tree.

 We can take a lesson from what Albizia trees like in nature.

 "They are successful in poor soil, tolerate dryness, high pH, high winds and drought."
 In other words, they are not too fussy.

 The most important aspect may be, it prefers sun.
 And despite they tolerate drought, they prefer being evenly moist.
 Trim often to keep the shape.